IBM/cpdctl/README_command_reference.md

 :   The ID of the catalog to use. 'catalog_id' or 'project_id' or 'space_id' is required.
 This option is mutually exclusive with '--catalog'.

 `-c`, `--code` (bool)
 :   Whether to enable detailed stage information when compiling a flow.
+Only for Optimized Runner mode.

     The default value is `false`.